jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Some crates that have different docs on different platforms will be missing those docs.
+- Crates that have different docs on different platforms will be missing those docs if the maintainer takes no action.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives